 During her tenure at the Division, Pam partnered with Governor Jon Corzine, following his near fatal car crash, to promote the lifesaving value of seat belts and pass a record number of traffic safety reforms including ignition interlocks for first offenders with high BAC levels; a primary hand-held cell phone/texting ban; back seat belt use by adults; ice and snow removal from all motor vehicles; stop for pedestrians in crosswalks; and a red light camera pilot program.
 The Governor also called on Pam to chair the New Jersey Teen Driver Study Commission, which prompted the passage of legislative initiatives that are credited with driving down teen crashes and fatalities to record lows.
 The Commission’s work was recognized with three national awards and is held up as a model for other states.

 Since founding her consulting firm in 2011, Pam has researched and written eight best practice publications for the Governors Highway Safety Association (GHSA) – five addressing teen driving, and the others pedestrian and bicyclist safety and drowsy driving.
-Two additional GHSA publications focusing on partnering with state highway safety offices and teen peer-to-peer traffic safety programs are in development and will be released in May and August of 2018.
-She is also the co-author of a 2012 report assessing the impact of New Jersey’s red-light camera pilot program and the 2nd edition of Not So Fast: Parenting Your Teen Through the Dangers of Driving, which was released nationwide in March 2018.
-She developed the I Know Everything Teen Advocacy Toolkit for the Foundation for Advancing Alcohol Responsibility and Pennsylvania’s first, online teen driving resource guide.
+She edited GHSA’s newly released Guide for Effectively Partnering with state Highway Safety Offices (May 2018) and authored a teen peer-to-peer traffic safety program guide that will be published latter this year.
+She is the co-author of the 2nd edition of Not So Fast: Parenting Your Teen Through the Dangers of Driving, which was released nationwide in April 2018, and also developed the I Know Everything Teen Advocacy Toolkit for the Foundation for Advancing Alcohol Responsibility and Pennsylvania’s first, online teen driving resource guide.

 Pam conducts state programmatic assessments (impaired driving, teen driver education and training, pedestrian and bicyclist safety) for the National Highway Traffic Safety Administration; led the effort to develop, pilot and evaluate Street Smart, New Jersey’s pedestrian safety education and enforcement campaign, now being implemented statewide; established and led the New Jersey Teen Safe Driving Coalition in partnership with the National Safety Council and The Allstate Foundation and now serves as an advisory member; and is the program coordinator for the Lifesavers Conference, the nation’s largest annual gathering of traffic safety professionals.
 She is also regularly quoted by state and national media and sought out to facilitate workshops and trainings as well as keynote state, regional and national traffic safety conferences.

 Pam holds a B.A. in English from Lebanon Valley College, an M.A. in Leadership and Public Administration from Centenary University, where she serves as an adjunct professor in the Department of Social Sciences, and a Certificate in Advanced Management from The Wharton School at the University of Pennsylvania.
-She is a member of Freewalkers, a non-profit organization that offers free walking events and education on the benefits of walking.
+She has been a Certified Child Passenger Safety Technician since 2001, and is a member of Freewalkers, a non-profit organization that offers free walking events and education on the benefits of walking.
 Her single day walking record is 30 miles.